boxyhq/website/success-stories/2023-09-23-cost-efficiency-unleashed-how-boxyhqs-sso-saved-supademo-time-and-money.md

 Supademo's journey to enhance its platform with enterprise SSO through BoxyHQ's Jackson serves as an inspiring story.
 It highlights the importance of listening to customer demands, choosing the right technology partner, and the immense impact that streamlined authentication can have on a business.
 As Supademo continues to thrive, its commitment to effective communication and customer satisfaction remains unwavering, with BoxyHQ by its side as a trusted ally.

 <div style={{ textAlign: "center" }}>
-  <a href="/blog/boosting-trust-and-efficiency-a-conversation-with-supademos-ceo" className="button button-secondary">Read the full interview</a>
+  <a href="/blog/boosting-trust-and-efficiency-a-conversation-with-supademos-ceo" className="button button-primary">Read the full interview</a>
 </div>